Add speakerRemove speakerSpeaker added

 Breaking Unconscious Bias in Feedback and Performance Reviews

-If you’re working to improve the diversity in your organization, here’s a question you need to ask: Do managers give men and women the same kinds of feedback?
+As DEI programs face cuts, ensuring fair, high-quality feedback is more important than ever.
+Even with the best intentions, do managers give men and women the same kinds of feedback?
 When managers give feedback to white employees and employees of color, do they convey the same messages?
-It might feel that way, but new evidence suggests they don’t.
-In this highly interactive workshop, Dr. Huston uses research, stories, and activities to reveal the six most frequent ways unconscious bias appears in feedback.
+It might feel that way, but new evidence suggests otherwise.
+In this highly interactive workshop, Dr. Therese Huston uses research, stories, and activities to reveal the six most frequent ways unconscious bias appears in feedback.
 These problems are common but solvable.
-She’ll work with your group to identify concrete strategies for giving and soliciting useful, unbiased feedback so everyone has a winning chance to excel.
+She'll work with your group to identify concrete strategies for giving and soliciting useful, unbiased feedback so everyone has a winning chance to excel.

 • Video